Cinema of Central Asia

-The Cinema of Central Asia usually refers to the cinema of five Central Asian countries (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan).
+The Cinema of Central Asia includes the cinema of the five former Soviet Socialist Republics (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan) and Afghanistan.
 Central Asian cinema can further be divided into three historical periods, Soviet Central Asian film (1919–1987), a New Wave of Central Asian film (1988–1992), and the modern period of film of the independent Central Asian countries (1992–present).

+Cinema of Afghanistan

+Afghanistan's domestic film industry emerged in 1965 upon the creation of the government-funded Afghan Film studios in Kabul, eventuating in production companies such as Nazir Film and Ariana Film.
+As Kuhn& Westwell note these companies primarily:

+"Employed Russian-trained filmmakers such as Khaleq A’lil, Rafiq Yahyaee, and Wali Latifi.
+Under Soviet occupation (1979–89) film production was [swiftly] centralized and [targeted] towards production of propaganda, including Farar/Escape (1984) and Sabur-e sarbaz/Saboor, the Soldier (1985), both directed by renowned Afghan director ‘Engineer’ Latif Ahmadi."

+Decades of conflict, the installation of the Taliban and economic instability have resulted in, between 1951 and 2004 less than forty Afghan films being created.

 Cinema of Kazakhstan

 The cinema of Kazakhstan was recognized as a hub of Soviet documentaries and "Eastern style" romantics.
 Almaty, Kazakhstan is the starting place of the Kazakh "New Wave" of perestroika-era cinema (see Rashid Nugmanov).
 The independent film in Kazakhstan now is characterized by historical epics, such as Sergei Dvortsevoy's "Tulip".

 Cinema of Kyrgyzstan

 Early Kyrgyz film can be characterized by Russian-language Soviet films, such as "The First Teacher" by Andrei Konchalovsky.
 Later Kyrgyz films, such as Beshkempir were filmed in the Kyrgyz language and dealt with themes of urban and rural differences in Kyrygyzstan.